SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/implement-codec-microservice.md

 A custom codec microservice is a typical {{< product-c8y-iot >}} microservice, which can be implemented and enabled as follows.

 1. Create a microservice which exposes the `/encode` and `/decode` REST endpoints conforming to the [OpenAPI Specification](/files/rest/lpwan-custom-codec-openapi.yaml), implementing the encoding and decoding functionality.

-2. The LPWAN agent discovers the codec microservice using the information available in certain fragments of the device protocol managed object associated with the device.
-The LPWAN agent uses these details in the device protocol to forward encode and decode requests to the corresponding endpoints exposed by the microservice.
+2. The microservice needs to create Device Protocols for each LPWAN device type it does support.
+If you do use the lpwan-custom-codec library the Device Protocols will be created automatically for you.
+Otherwise, you will need to use the Inventory API to create a new managed object describing the Device Protocol with the following JSON structure:

     You must create a device protocol (with `type` and `fieldbusType` properties, and the `c8y_LpwanCodecDetails` fragment) as well as an external ID for every device manufacturer and device model combination that this codec microservice supports: